Art-Sells/Arells/Build-Notes.md

 - - *Add in Terms/Conditions and future payout dynamics and Learn More: and the 65% is dependent on if they check their "investment" portfolio at least once weekly (this sill only be activated after 100k WAU)....*
 - - Upgrsade thenewsapi
 - - Update WAU (for Advertisers Value (Finance Value, benefit from first mover advantage since our users will know, recognize your brand first [USA users {figure out how to read IP addresses}])) "Advertising is (also) Investing into their brand awareness for brand recognition into future infrastructure to use our infrastructure to sell their products on the platform.
-- - Add Sesion/User location/etc
+- - Add User location/etc

 ---------------------